 Attach the fence panel to the post

-Place the fence board with a colleague between the two pillars so that the closure of the board touches the focal point of each pillar.
+Place the fence board with a colleague between the two pillars so that the board’s closure touches the focal point of each pillar.
 Use your level to ensure that the board is level.
 Use screws to pass through the front of the board and the stringer wraps (even auxiliary parts), and fix the board to the four by four pillars.
 Do this for the stringers on the entire slab.

 Summary: dyeing and back cover